dkoterwa/dkoterwa/README.md

 My name is Dominik Koterwa and I am a Data Science student at University of Warsaw. :blush:

-:seedling: I'm currently learning NLP, Deep Learning and Maths behind AI Music.
+:seedling: I'm currently learning NLP, Deep Learning and Maths behind Generative AI (mainly in Music).

 :mailbox: You can reach me via e-mail (koterwadominik@icloud.com) or [LinkedIn](https://www.linkedin.com/in/dominikkoterwa/)